Block 1 modules

 It examines a range of core subject areas of law, such as human rights, constitutional and criminal.
 Practical activities will include statute-building, debates on law and ethics and mooting.

-This module usually includes a field trip to the Yorkshire Law and Order Museums in Ripon, a stunning cathedral city in North Yorkshire.
+This module usually includes a trip to the Yorkshire Law and Order Museum in Ripon, a stunning city in North Yorkshire.
+This module is suitable for students studying law or related social sciences subjects.

-This module gave me the full experience that I had imagined before I came here.
-I also liked the subject since I am also studying Law which is why I’m fascinated with how the law works here in the UK.
+This module gave me the full experience that I imagined before I came here.
+I also liked the subject since I am also studying law which is why I’m fascinated wtih how the law works here in the UK.

-Read the full description of The path to justice in the module catalogue.
+Read the full description on The path to justice in the module catalogue.

 Wealth and poverty: the making of the modern world